omiranda/fconn_anova/docs/basic_example/basic_example.md

 In this example we'll use fake data from 63 participants.
-Data was parcellated using the ROI definition defined by [Bezgin et al, 2012](https://pubmed.ncbi.nlm.nih.gov/22521477/).
+Data was parcellated using the ROI definition by [Bezgin et al, 2012](https://pubmed.ncbi.nlm.nih.gov/22521477/).
 ROIs were assigned to functional networks as proposed by [Grayson et al., 2016](https://pubmed.ncbi.nlm.nih.gov/27477019/)

 ## Mandatory inputs, quick overview